An immortalised adult human erythoid line facilitates sustainable and scalable generation of functional red cells

 Self-oscillating actuators would have incredible application in self-cleaning devices and even as a renewable energy source, by converting solar energy into kinetic energy.

-February’s Paper of the Month is a collaboration between the Humboldt University of Berlin and the Eindhoven University of Technology.
-They attempted to address the need for an external stimulus driven actuator by creating a synthetic material which responds in an oscillatory fashion when exposed to a light stimulus.
+A collaboration between the Humboldt University of Berlin in Germany and the Eindhoven University of Technology in the Netherlands attempted to address the need for an external stimulus driven actuator by creating a synthetic material which responds in an oscillatory fashion when exposed to a light stimulus.

 Azobenzenes are chemicals which can undergo a reversible reaction when exposed to light.
 These photo-reversible molecules are traditionally triggered by ultra-violet (UV) and blue light, causing a cis-trans isomerisation.
 This reaction can be utilised in self-oscillating actuators because of the reversible cis-trans isomerisations which make the film “move”.
 However, UV light eventually deteriorates the azobenzene, so creating a permanent self-oscillator requires tuning to less damaging electromagnetic waves such as visible light.